Does Passing a Law Increase Safety? Not This Time.

-According the the study/story, the rates where a ban has been passed mirror those of neighboring states with no law.
-Thus no decrease was seen by having a criminal penalty for hand held cell phone use.
+According to the study/story, the rates where a ban has been passed mirror those of neighboring states with no law.
+Thus no decrease was seen in having a criminal penalty for handheld cell phone use.

-Almost everyone agrees that drivers can be distracted by cell phone use so why didn’t this bans work?
+Almost everyone agrees that drivers can be distracted by cell phone use, so why didn’t bans work?
 Here are some of my ideas…

-1. Hand held cell phones is only one of many distractions.
+1. Handheld cell phones are only one of many distractions.

 2. Enforcement – people still use their phones.